pgpais/Family-Play-Reddit-Ethnography/pages/Family Play Reddit Ethnography.md

 				- **Subreddit** selection:
 					- Collection of reddit gaming communities provided by /r/Gaming with over 1000 entries.
 					- The communities with more than 1000 posts are then sorted by number of relevant (i.e. posts with at least one of the keywords in their title) posts divided by total number of posts.
+					- Counted mentioned games from posts and fetched new posts from subreddits of these games
 				- **Post** selection:
 					- Select from first 20 posts of each subreddit
 						- Select 10 posts maximum